-- 1. The Copenhagen Accord uses weak and inconsequential language on the matter of cutting emissions from industrialised countries.
+- 1. The Copenhagen Accord uses weak and inconsequential language on the matter of cutting emissions from industrialized countries.
 In fact, it sets up a framework for cutting future emissions, which is bound to take the world to climate catastrophe. - 2.
-The Accord recognises the scientific view that the increase in global temperatures should be below 2°C, but does not commit nations to the 2°C or set out a pathway to ensuring this to happen.
-This is when there is a growing realisation that even 2°C may be too high and that the world needs to cap emission to contain temperature to 1.5°C. In fact, a leaked UNFCCC study showed that pledges offered by industrialised countries will put the planet on track to an average temperature increase of at least 3°C. Sadly, the effects of this temperature increase will largely be felt by the poor and the vulnerable in nations. - On the matter of peaking of emissions, the Copenhagen Accord will have disastrous consequences.
-It is well accepted that Annex I countries should have already peaked in terms of national emissions by 2000.
+The Accord recognizes the scientific view that the increase in global temperatures should be below 2°C but does not commit nations to the 2°C or set out a pathway to ensuring this to happen.
+This is when there is a growing realization that even 2°C may be too high and that the world needs to cap emission to contain temperature to 1.5°C. In fact, a leaked UNFCCC study showed that pledges offered by industrialized countries will put the planet on track to an average temperature increase of at least 3°C. Sadly, the effects of this temperature increase will largely be felt by the poor and the vulnerable in nations. - 3.
+On the matter of peaking of emissions, the Copenhagen Accord will have disastrous consequences.
+It is well accepted that Annex 1 countries should have already peaked in terms of national emissions by 2000.
 In other words, these countries have to now reduce, with no space to grow further.
 The Copenhagen Accord leaves the space for Annex I nations to continue emitting by stating 'we should cooperate in achieving the peaking of global and national emissions as soon as possible'.
-So, it does not set time-bound targets for emission reductions from industrialised countries.
-Instead, it simply says that Annex I nations commit to implement individually or jointly the quantified industry-wide emission targets for 2020 that they will themselves submit to the secretariat. - 4.
+So, it does not set time-bound targets for emission reductions from industrialized countries.
+Instead it simply says that Annex I nations commit to implement individually or jointly the quantified industry wide emission targets for 2020 that they will themselves submit to the secretariat. - 4.
 The Copenhagen Accord is meaningless because it depends on a voluntary and domestic target for emission reduction.
-Under the proposed framework, Annex I countries will be allowed to set their own domestic targets, whatever these may be.
+Under the proposed framework, Annex 1 countries will be allowed to set their own domestic targets, whatever these may be.
 Going by past experience and looking at the trend of domestic targets, this may more likely than not amount to nothing.
-The US domestic bill will amount to reductions of 3 per cent over 1990 levels by 2020, and if all international offsets are taken into account, the US
+The US domestic bill will amount to reductions of 3% over 1990 levels by 2020, and if all international offsets are taken into account, the US can still increase its domestic emissions till 2030.
+This is when it is well accepted that the US must decrease emissions by at least 40 per cent by 2020.
+In other words, the Accord legitimizes the US and other big rich country polluters right to pollute, which will be devastating for us.